Citrix DaaS™

 • Quick Deploy automatically creates a resource location including two Cloud Connectors when you create your first catalog.

-• In the Full Configuration deployment, creating a resource location and adding Cloud Connectors are separate steps that you must complete in Citrix Cloud before creating a catalog.
+• In the Studio workflow, creating a resource location and adding Cloud Connectors are separate steps that you must complete in Citrix Cloud before creating a catalog.

 • Images used to create catalogs.